-Trafficking of people and forcing someone to marry against their will are crimes in Australia.
+Human trafficking and forcing someone to marry against their will are crimes in Australia.

-Red Cross has managed this important work since 2009, with funding from the Australian Government.
+Red Cross helps people referred by the Australian Federal Police (AFP) as suspected victims of human trafficking and forced marriage through the Support for Trafficked People program (STPP).
+Red Cross has managed this important work since 2009, with funding from the Australian Government*.

-In addition, Red Cross
+In addition, Red Cross: